kevinwiranata/Infectinator/README.md

 * *Friction/Acceleration* : virus slides to a stop if a WASD control key is released.
 Friction is also used to slow down antibody after the initial speedup from collision
 * *Gravity* : if bullets are shot when the virus is in the air, they would drop in a projectile fashion based on kinematic equations.
 They are also used for the player's jumps.

+[Here](https://streamable.com/lpx1cc) is the link to a recording of the game!

 # tiny-graphics.js

 This is a small, single file JavaScript utility.
 It organizes WebGL programs to be object-oriented and minimally cluttered.